top of page

 Commons Area Water Management Landscaping Project

-Starting in Summer of 2022 and continuing over the next few years we will be working in stages with Native Roots, LLC. to execute our water management landscaping design.
-This includes structural and cleanup work on several culverts and outlets, as well as the installation of bioswales, rain gardens, prairies and pollinator gardens to improve water absorption and filtering in various areas of need around the Commons space.
+Since the Summer of 2022 we have worked closely with Native Roots, LLC. to develop and execute our water management landscaping design.
+We started with several structural repairs and cleanup work on several culverts and outlets.
+Then we continued with the installation of bioswales, rain gardens, prairies and pollinator gardens to improve water absorption and filtering in various areas of need around the Commons space.

 Summer Wind entry sign, installation of native plant flowerbed and solar lighting.

 It has been our long-standing goal to create a flower bed around our Summer Wind entrance sign.
-We voted at our annual meeting on 2022 to hire Native Roots, LLC. to create a design with a mix of native perennials and grasses that both blends and benefits the Summer Wind community and native habitats and wildlife surrounding us.
-Although not directly a part of the Commons area project, this was our first collaboration with Danielle Bell at Native Roots, LLC.
+We voted at our annual meeting on 2022 to hire Native Roots, LLC. to create a design with a mix of native perennials and grasses.
+It offers benefits to both the Summer Wind community and wildlife surrounding us.
+Although not directly a part of the Commons area project, this was our first collaboration with Danielle Bell, owner of Native Roots, LLC.

 Design by Native Roots, LLC.
-Installed by Heather Dall, HOA board member.
+Installed by Heather Dall, HOA Vice President

 Native Perennial Species: